ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 1. Let's make our light switch a little more functional and have it spawn a light when we interact with the switch.

-    Select the **Lighting** category in the **CORE Content** tab.
+    Select the **Lighting** category in the **Core Content** tab.
 Any of the lights can be used for this tutorial.
 I'll be using the **Point Light**.
 Drag the light into your Hierarchy, then adjust the light's smart properties to your liking.

     !["LightBulb1"](../../img/LightBulb/image4.png "Point Light"){: .center}